GeodynamicWorldBuilder/WorldBuilder/doc/world_builder_declarations_open.md

 - **default value**:4294967295
 - **type**:integer
-- **description**:Use random number seed input to generate random numbers.
+- **description**:This allows the input of a preferred random number seed to generate random numbers.
+If no input is given, this value is -1 and triggers the use of default seed = 1.
 ::::::::::::::::::::::::